MicrosoftDocs/azure-devops-docs/docs/migrate/migration-processtemplates.md

 #### VS402841: Field X in work item type Bug has syncnamechanges=false but has rules making it an identity field.
 Identity fields must have syncnamechanges=true.
 Please update your process template to include this change.

 In Azure DevOps Services we added a rule so that every identity field must have the **syncnamechanges=true** attribute.
-In Azure DevOps Server that rule does not apply.
+In Azure DevOps Server that rule doesn't apply.
 Therefore, the data migration tool will identify this as an issue.
-Don't worry, making this change on Azure DevOps Server on-prem will not cause any harm.
+Don't worry, making this change on Azure DevOps Server on-premises won't cause any harm.

 Run the `witadmin changefield` command.
 Syntax for the command looks similar to the following: